-We don't collect names or contact details of interview participants, and any time you're going to receive impressions, surveys, or records, you should ask for their consent to participate - this should be recorded or registered in the form.
+We don't keep or publish the names or contact details of research participants, and any time you're going to handle participant data (be it via impressions, survey submissions, or other records) you should ask for their consent in writing using the consent form beforehand.

 Coordinate with the trainer and the Tor UX team

-By the beginning of the training, be sure to let everyone know whats your role there and why you're taking notes of the practice.
+When the training commences, be sure to let everyone know your role and why you're taking notes during the session.

-It is easier to have this material printed and in hands, but if you prefer, you can also type it on your computer.
+It's easier to have this material printed and in hand, however if you prefer you can use digital copies instead.

 Report to Tor UX team